raphael-khan/Image-filters/README.md

+# Image Convertor & Filters.

-# image_processing - A scalable project that takes JPG images and converts them into PNG images.
-Uses the SYS and OS modules to directly input from the terminal, create new folder for the processed images if needed and clean up the file name.
+A scalable project that takes JPG images and converts them into PNG images.
+Can be scaled to added in image filters if needed.
+Uses the SYS and OS modules to directly input from the terminal, creates a new folder for the processed images if needed and clean up the file name.